The addition of the egg on top creates an extra layer of richness, especially when you pierce the egg and let the creamy yolk mix into the stew.

 - 1 bay leaf

-Serve as is drizzled with sherry vinegar.
-Or you can ladle the stew over thick piece of toasted country bread or baguette that has been rubbed lightly with half a clove of garlic, top that with a poached egg and a few drops of sherry vinegar and/or some grated cheese.
+Ladle the stew over thick piece of toasted country bread or baguette that has been rubbed lightly with half a clove of garlic, drizzle with extra virgin olive oil and freshly grated cheese.

 Courtesy of Smitten Kitchen